-- Thirty-three percent of Denver's population annually; Denver Health sees more than 210,000 unique patients each year - with nearly 930,000 total patient visits annually. - One in three Denver-area children each year. - The needs of special populations such as the poor, uninsured, pregnant teens, persons addicted to alcohol and other substances, victims of violence, and the homeless.
+- Thirty-three percent of Denver's population annually; Denver Health sees nearly 930,000 total patient visits annually. - One in three Denver-area children each year. - The needs of special populations such as the poor, uninsured, pregnant teens, persons addicted to alcohol and other substances, victims of violence, and the homeless.